HuskyNian/ExLLM/README.md

 ### Description of Files and Directories

 - **main.py**
-  - The main entry point for training and testing the MOLLM model.
+  - The main entry point for training and testing the ExLLM model.

 - **model/**
-  - `MOLLM.py`: Contains the implementation of the MOLLM model.
+  - `ExLLM.py`: Contains the implementation of the ExLLM model.
   - `LLM.py`: Implemetation of LLM model
   - `MOScigpt.py`: MO SciGPT model and its algorithm.
   - `load_Scigpt.py`: Utility script to load the SciGPT model.
   - `util.py`: Utility functions used across the project, including NSGA-II currently.

 - **test.ipynb**
-  - Jupyter notebook containing experiments, visualizations, or other exploratory analysis related to the MOLLM project.
+  - Jupyter notebook containing experiments, visualizations, or other exploratory analysis related to the ExLLM project.
   - Including the tutorial of how to modify the main components

 ## Getting Started